-Managers hold regular work review meetings and annual appraisals with staff, providing an opportunity to discuss any issues.
+Managers hold regular one-on-one meetings and annual appraisals with staff, providing an opportunity to discuss any issues.
 Independent confidential and advice and counselling is available to all members of staff.

 Describing how Equality Impact analysis has shaped the policy making process